-One of my favorite candies in the entire world are See’s Candies Walnut Squares and this recipe reminds me of them so much.
+One of my favorite candies in the entire world are See’s Candies Walnut Squares, and this chocolate peanut candy recipe reminds me of them so much.

 The recipe is fast, easy, you don’t need a mixer, and if you’re looking for an accidentally egg-free dessert, this one checks all those boxes.